burklight/GPU-Accelerated-Edge-Detection/README.md

 To see the test we performed for the project you should type:
 - bash run_tests.sh
-- if you are interested in the raw data used for the plots in testSpeedConv.cu, please comment the lines 49 and 50 of run_tests.sh
+- if you are interested in the raw data used for the plots in testSpeedConv.cu, please comment the lines 49 and 50 of run_tests.sh.
+They will be stored in ./tests/speed_conv_img_size_CPU.txt and ./tests/speed_conv_img_size_GPU.txt.
+After inspecting them run bash clean.sh to remove unnecessary files.

 To use an application of the project you should type.
 You can the 1.jpg image as an example:
 - bash app.sh path_to_a_square_image

 To get the results of the application with the best parallelization method in our 15 selected figures you should type (the result will be stored in figures/resulting_images):
 - bash doAllImage.sh

+To clean your directory of unnecessary text files or resultng images you should type:
+- bash clean.sh

 The report of the project can be found in:
 - [report](https://github.com/burklight/Parallels/blob/master/sf2568-project-gpu.pdf)